In the world couple relationship has undergone significant changes with respect to the traditional roles.

 The couple consists of two individuals, each of whom with his own history, his own character and therefore his own inner world.

-Therefore, a couple may be thought of as a relationship made of two worlds which come together but which both pre-existed.
+Therefore, a couple may be thought of as a relationship made of two worlds which come together creating a unique relationship.

 If one of the two people should meet another person, there would be a different relationship.